 Has their doctor recommended that they limit their time driving?
 Knowing the answers to these questions will help you have an informed conversation.

 3. Research transportation alternatives

 Before you ask for your loved one’s keys, come up with a plan for how they will manage without a car.
-Research bus or train routes near your parent’s home and the areas they go to the most and look into whether your community offers seniors a discounted fare.
+Research transportation options near your parent’s home and the areas they go to the most.

 If public transportation isn’t an option, ridesharing apps like Uber or Lyft can be a convenient option.
-Consider getting your parent a smartphone (if they don’t have one already) and offer to ride along with them on a few trips so they can see how ridesharing works.
-If money is a concern for your parent, Uber allows you to add family members to your account, allowing you to help cover the cost.
+Consider getting your parent a smartphone (if they don’t have one already).
+Then offer to ride along with them on a few trips so they can see how ridesharing works.
+If money is a concern for your parent, see if you can add family members to your account so that they can help cover the cost.

 Family and friends may also be able to fill in any transportation gaps.
 Consider picking a day of the week when you or another family member is available to drive your parent around to do errands and meet up with friends.
-Plus, with services like Amazon Prime and grocery and pharmaceutical delivery options, your parent can get almost everything they need mailed to them.
+Plus, with services like Amazon Prime and other regional grocery and pharmaceutical delivery options, your parent can get almost everything they need to be mailed to them.